accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	- all the texts in the interface have been enlarged;
 	- all the text in the interface remains legible and the functions usable;
 	- content has not disappeared;
-	- if any text has disappeared, that there is a method on the screen for displaying the text on demand (for example, by holding down an icon).
+	- if any text has not been enlarged or has disappeared, that there is a method on the screen for displaying the text on demand (for example, by a long press on an icon).
 1. If this is the case, the criterion is validated.

 ###### Android